IncQueryLabs/incquery-server-jupyter/README.md

 The demo notebook uses `plotly` and `cufflinks` to demonstrate possible applications of the client extensions package.
 It is not recommended to install `cufflinks-py` using conda, as conda-forge seems to host an obsolete version not compatible with the demo; simply issue `pip install cufflinks` from the Anaconda console instead.

-The direct connection to the MMS server additionally requires the installation of `mms-python-client`.
+The direct connection to the MMS server additionally requires the installation of `mms-python-client`; you might have missed this dependency if you installed the Jupyter extensions in development mode.

 ## Running the notebook